ovidiuch/react-redux-layout/README.md

 > This is an **experimental project.** It isn't battle-tested and has some known limitations (more below).

-Best suited for unconventional layouts, when you treat the DOM more like a canvas than a document.
+Best suited for unconventional layouts, when the DOM is treated more like a canvas than a document.
 Yay for games, presentations and other full-screen experiences.
 Nay for articles, forums, e-commerce.
 YMMV.

 ## What does this solve?